-15.3.9 Receive Complete Register (RXPR)
+11.3.9 Receive Complete Register (RXPR)

-The receive complete register (RXPR) is a 16-bit register containing status flags that indicate the normal reception of messages in mailboxes (buffers).
+RXPR is a status register that indicates the normal reception of messages (data frame or remote frame) in mailboxes (buffers).
 For reception of a remote frame, when a bit in this register is set to 1, the corresponding remote request register (RFPR) bit is also set to 1 simultaneously.